Magnetisation moment of a bounded 3D sample: asymptotic recovery from planar measurements on a large disk: Discussion and conclusion

-In this paper, we have obtained and proved asymptotic estimates up to the order $5$ for the tangential net moment components $m_{1}$, $m_{2}$ and up to the order $4$ for the normal component $m_{3}$.
+In this paper, we have obtained and proved asymptotic estimates up to order $5$ for the tangential net moment components $m_{1}$, $m_{2}$ and up to order $4$ for the normal component $m_{3}$.
 The main purpose was, however, to introduce a machinery that can generate asymptotic estimates of an arbitrary order.
-It is clear from the proof of Theorem \ref{thm:main} and auxiliary computations in Appendix that the asymptotic order of the estimates can be upgraded by proceeding in an established manner.
+It is clear from the proof of Theorem \ref{thm:main} and auxiliary computations in Appendix that the asymptotic order of the estimates can be upgraded by proceeding in the established manner.
 This would require integration of the field against polynomials of a higher order.
 Practical advantages of it, however, are not yet obvious.
-First, such estimates are expected to be sensitive to any noise in $B_{3}$: it was demonstrated in Section \ref{sec:numerics} that while lower- and middle-order estimates lead to expected results, estimates of higher order are much more prone to the noise.
+First, such estimates are going to be extremely sensitive to the presence of noise in $B_{3}$: it was demonstrated in Section \ref{sec:numerics} that while the lower- and mid-order estimates lead to the expected results, the estimates of higher orders are much more prone to the instability.
+This is, of course, not surprising since, as it was mentioned, the moment recovery is a severely ill-posed problem (see Section \ref{sec:intro} and \cite{BarChevHarLebLimMar2019}), and an order of the asymptotic estimate plays the role of a regularisation parameter here.
 Second, when pursuing an estimate of a higher order, one should not forget that the obtained result is of only asymptotic nature: while a high-order estimate would be advantageous for very large values of $A$, it may not be so for a smaller $A$ due to a potentially large value of a multiplicative constant (in $A$) in the remainder term.
-In particular, while Figure \ref{fig:m1m2} shows a significant improvement due to the use of the second-order estimates compared to those of the first-order, the same figure together with Figure \ref{fig:m3} demonstrate that, even without any noise, a higher-order estimate may be suboptimal for mid-range values of $A$.
-A relevant issue to bear in mind is that, apart from the basic asymptoticness condition given by (\ref{eq:cond_asympt_thm}), proceeding to higher-order estimates assumes implicitly (but it is evident due to the form of the remainder terms) that the magnetisation is sufficiently localised so that its higher algebraic moments $L_{j_{1},j_{2},j_{3}}^{\left(n\right)}:=\left\langle x_{1}^{j_{1}}x_{2}^{j_{2}}x_{3}^{j_{3}}M_{n}\right\rangle $, $n\in\left\{ 1,2,3\right\} $, (see (\ref{eq:alg_moments_3D})) do not grow too fast with respect to their order $j:=j_{1}+j_{2}+j_{3}$, namely, that the quantities $L_{j_{1},j_{2},j_{3}}^{\left(n\right)}/A^{j}$ are not large for the value of $A$ in question.
-A conclusion to draw from these observations is that the middle-order estimates (e.g. those of orders $2$-$3$) are perhaps the best: both from practical prospective of proximity to the true value of the net moment and from the viewpoint of the robustness to imperfect measurements.
+In particular, while Figures \ref{fig:m1m2} and \ref{fig:m1m2_log} show uniform improvement over the whole range of $A$ when using estimates of higher order for $m_1$ and $m_3$, Figures \ref{fig:m3} and \ref{fig:m3_log} demonstrate that for some small pre-asymptotic range of $A$, an estimate for $m_3$ of a lower (second) order can be better than that of a higher (third) order.
+A relevant issue to bear in mind is that, apart from the basic asymptoticness condition given by (\ref{eq:cond_asympt_thm}) (see also (\ref{eq:cond_asympt_thm_alt_smpl})), proceeding to higher-order estimates assumes implicitly (but it is evident from the form of the remainder terms) that the magnetisation is sufficiently localised so that its higher algebraic moments $L_{j_{1},j_{2},j_{3}}^{\left(n\right)}:=\left\langle x_{1}^{j_{1}}x_{2}^{j_{2}}x_{3}^{j_{3}}M_{n}\right\rangle $, $n\in\left\{ 1,2,3\right\}$, (see (\ref{eq:alg_moments_3D})) do not grow too fast with respect to their order $j:=j_{1}+j_{2}+j_{3}$, namely, that the quantities $L_{j_{1},j_{2},j_{3}}^{\left(n\right)}/A^{j}$ are not large for the value of $A$ in question.
+A conclusion to draw from these observations is that the mid-order estimates (e.g., those of orders $2$ and $3$) are perhaps the best: both from practical prospective of proximity to the true value of the net moment and from the viewpoint of the robustness to imperfect measurements.
 One can also consider a possibility of choosing an estimate which is best possible for a given magnitude of $A$.
-This is pertinent to the problem of finding an optimal truncation of asymptotic series.
+This resembles a problem of finding an optimal truncation of asymptotic series.